Office hours: Monday-Friday 8:00 a.m. - 5:00 p.m.

 Tiffin University Security is comprised of current Tiffin University students and is responsible for maintaining campus security at night by: securing buildings, working with Resident Assistants and Tiffin Police Department, escorting students and staff around campus, and patrolling the campus for unsafe conditions.
 Typically there are two (2) members on per shift; however, in special circumstances, three (3) or more members may cover a shift.

-Although a part of the Student Affairs Office, Tiffin University Security is primarily student run with four (4) Sergeants, Captain, and a Liaison who report directly to the Director of Campus Safety, Jennifer Boucher and Graduate Assistant of Campus Safety, Kevin Lloyd.
+Although a part of the Student Affairs Office, Tiffin University Security is primarily student run with four (4) Sergeants, Captain, and a Liaison who report directly to the Director of Campus Safety, Jennifer Boucher and Assistant Director of Campus Safety & Security, Sean Durocher.

 Tiffin University Security responsibilities include but are not limited to: